Skip to main content

 Result

-Your model is now structured in clear layers—from data input to detailed calculations, financial consolidation, and KPIs.
+Your model is now structured in clear layers—from data input on the right to detailed calculations, financial consolidation, and KPIs on the left.
 This structure improves readability, reduces complexity, and makes collaboration and scaling significantly easier.

 JavaScript errors detected